OUR BUSINESS MODEL

 1x Estate Agent fee - £1,000 inc VAT

 Once we’ve bought the property from you we don’t hold onto it – we resell it, and will generally incur around £1,000 fee in estate agency costs.

 Property investment firms pay 3% more in stamp duty than any normal buyer – so our stamp duty rate ranges from 3% to as high as 5% on higher value properties.

 Council Tax, Utilities and Insurance - £940

-Unfortunately most councils have removed council tax exemption for empty properties, so even though the house is vacant while we try and resell it, we still pay many months of council tax and utility bills while trying to sell.
+Most councils have removed council tax exemption for empty properties, so even though the house is vacant while we try and resell it, we still pay many months of council tax and utility bills while trying to sell.
 Our insurance is also more expensive than traditional home insurance due to the home being empty – so we generally pay around £190 per month for these bills, usually for around 5 months while we resell.